Kirens/T1_Math/README.md

 =======

-A litle script, made in JS, that is supposed to calculate equations (kind of unorganized and ugly done)
+A litle script, made in JS, that is supposed to calculate equations (kind of unorganized and ugly coded)